Flood

 Sustainable Drainage In Hammersmith and Fulham

-These tours are arranged as part of the programme funded by the Thames RFCC (Regional Flood and Coastal Committee).
-They have identified £1M of levy funding to deliver the PROSPER project – Protecting People, Property and Environment with SuDS.
-The overall aim of the project is to promote the adoption and delivery of SuDS with the view to streamlining the assurance and providing evidence to inform alternative funding mechanisms for Flood Defence Gift in Aid (FDGIA).
+The Hammersmith and Fulham tours are arranged as part of the programme funded by the Thames Regional Flood and Coastal Committee (RFCC).
+The committee has identified £1 million of levy funding to deliver the PROSPER project, which stands for Protecting People, Property and Environment with SuDS.
+The overall aim of the project is to promote the adoption and delivery of SuDS, streamline the assurance process, and provide evidence to inform alternative funding mechanisms for Flood Defence Grant in Aid (FDGiA).